ROCm/instinct-docs/docs/index.md

 <a href="https://dcgpu.docs.amd.com/projects/gpu-operator/en/latest/" class="card-header-link">
   <h2 class="card-header">Content placeholder</h2>
 </a>
-<p class="paragraph"> Content for user who works to understand the core libraries and optimize performance via low level coding (e.g. C++)
+<p class="paragraph"> Content for user who works to understand the core libraries and optimize performance via low level coding (e.g. C++).
+How to guides for expert model builders and tips and tricks.
 </p>
 :::